babyman/coursera-getdata/README.md

-# Mean Summary of Human Activity Recognition Using Smartphones Dataset
+# Mean Summary of Human Activity Recognition Using Smartphones

-This R script generates a tidy data set summary from accelerometer measurements taken from Samsung Galaxy S smartphones.
-The data was recorded from 30 volunteers aged between 19 and 48.
-The volunteers performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a Samsung Galaxy S II smartphone.
+This R script generates a tidy data set average summary from smartphone accelerometer measurements taken as part of the Human Activity Recognition Using Smartphones data set.

 ## Sources